fernandaalvaf/Attestation-per-Document/README.md

 As this code uses Trismegistos' database, you have to make appropriate reference to them in any publications making use of results generated through Trismegistos via this program.
 You can do so as specified on www.trismegistos.org/about_how_to_cite.

-# Project Status

-The code currently supports only entries belonging to the P. Cairo Zen. series.
-This will be updated in the future to include other texts.

 # License